 You will be asked to rank the UC San Diego colleges on your UC Application.
 Learn more about the colleges and get guidance on how to rank them.

-To be eligible for transfer admission, you must complete a minimum of 60 UC-transferable semester (90 quarter) units.
+To be eligible for transfer admission, you must complete a minimum of 60 UC-transferable semester (90 quarter) units by end of spring term prior to fall admission.

 Complete the following 7-course pattern: